 Shimmering Kingdoms FATE

 Backgrounds use occupations to reflect a player character’s former livelihood, taking “occupation” in its loosest sense: how did a player character occupy his time prior to adventuring?
 Each occupation entry offers a brief description and some skill suggestions.
-Each player character should choose only one occupation, and this occupation is chosen as part of the character creation, and fleshed out during the Backstory Phases.
+Each player character should choose only one occupation, and this occupation is chosen as part of the character creation.

 An occupation reflects the player character’s prior life, which normally occurs during adolescence.
 As such, the fantasy occupations presented here were constructed as adolescent occupations.
 A beginning warrior character might have been a squire, but he probably would not have been a knight.
 A beginning initiate might have spent time in temple learning the basics and performing duties, but was probably not ordained, given the rite of initiation, as a priest or cleric before play begins.

 Once play begins, a player character may or may not continue in his previous occupation.
 The skills reflect his proficiency in what he learned, regardless of whether he still follows his old calling.
 Should the character choose a new occupation, he will choose skills (and stunts) that he acquires normally as he progresses in his career.

 Some occupations are more broadly defined than others, due to the same skill set being more broadly applicable.
 A player character that takes the fisherman occupation was probably a fisherman, getting into a boat and casting nets on a daily basis.
 A player character with the apprentice occupation, by contrast, could be a butcher or a blacksmith.
 As a result, player characters that choose a broadly defined occupation should keep their narrow focus in mind when selecting profession or craft skills.

 Human characters have the following backgrounds to choose from.
 If you wish to play a non-human character, you must consult with the DM prior to play to discuss your character background and class options.